 BENJAMIN MOORE ‘CHANTILLY LACE’ OC-65

-‘Chantilly Lace’ is a cool, crisp, and clean pure white.
-It has a hint of blue/grey undertone making it a cool white.
+Benjamin Moore ‘Chantilly Lace’ is a very cool, crisp, and clean pure white.
+It has a hint of blue/grey undertone which makes it a very cool white.
+This color definitely has a clear white vibe.
+If you want white-white, this is the way to go!

 SHERWIN WILLIAMS ‘EXTRA WHITE’ SW 7006